A Machine Learning Theory Perspective on Strategic Litigation: Discussion

 \section{Discussion}

 This work is a preliminary exploration of strategic impact litigation from a machine learning theory perspective.
-We hope it can serve as a jumping off point for further exploration in this direction.
-Our model of the legal system is highly simplified, and there are numerous ways to enrich it.
+We hope it can serve as a jumping off point for further study in this direction.
+Our model of the legal system is highly stylized, and there are numerous ways to enrich it.
 We will mention a few potentially interesting variations here.

 One direction could be to model uncertainty about decisions in the legal process.
 Throughout this paper, we assumed the strategic litigator knows the function $f^*$ which the high court uses to decide cases.
-We could alternatively consider a setting where, while the high court still makes decisions according to some $f^*$, the strategic litigator only knows a distribution over possible functions the high court could use.
+We could alternatively consider a setting where, while the high court still makes decisions according to some $f^*$, the strategic litigator only knows a set of, or distribution over, possible functions the high court could use.
+This would bring in aspects of (agnostic) active learning, for which a number of interesting techniques have been developed \cite{balcan2006agnostic, balcan2015active, awasthi2017power}.
 To think about uncertainty another way, we could also model the courts as making noisy decisions; this could capture the fact that a variety of unpredictable factors outside of the case fact pattern itself--from the random selection of potential jury members, to whether the judge is hungry while making the decision--can impact the outcome of a case.

-We could also explore a more complex model of the courts in general; for example, the high court might provide some explanation of their reasoning about decisions in addition to the decision itself, which could then be used by lower courts to inform the classifier they learn.
+We could also explore a more complex model of the courts; for example, the high court might provide some explanation of their reasoning about decisions in addition to the decision itself, which could then be used by lower courts to inform the classifier they learn.

 Another interesting direction might be to model additional litigators.
 In this work, while there might be historical cases the strategic litigator did not bring, the strategic litigator benefits from being the only currently active litigator: the strategic litigator can bring as many strategically selected cases as they like without any cases being brought by others throughout this process.
 New cases being brought by other agents might render the some of the cases initially selected by the strategic litigator less helpful or potentially even harmful.
 We could consider what outcomes might be achieved in a setting with multiple strategic litigators with competing interests, or perhaps in a less competitive setting where cases drawn at random from some distribution arrive periodically.